Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Unions were warning employees and companies about the dangers of asbestos nearly 70 years ago, but unfortunately, their voices often weren’t loud enough or powerful enough.
 Businesses put profits ahead of worker safety, and workers were continually exposed to the toxic mineral, resulting in future serious illnesses.

-Companies that manufactured asbestos products often knew of the toxicity, but they suppressed the medical and scientific evidence, knowing many asbestos diseases take decades to develop.
+Companies that manufactured asbestos products knew of the toxicity, but they suppressed the medical and scientific evidence, knowing many asbestos diseases take decades to develop.

 “As a result, asbestos is still in commercial use in the United States.
 The EPA has not tried to ban a substance since the ruling on asbestos 22 years ago,” cited the official report submitted to Congress in 2013.